TauferLab/benchpark/docker/README.rst

     benchpark experiment init --dest=kripke_test kripke
     benchpark setup kripke_test oci-system workspace/

-Follow the rest of the commands prompted to run the experiment.
+This comand will list a set of addional commands tailored for your image.
+Execute the prompted commands to run an experiment.